krisnova/.net/content/posts/ego-death.md

 Next, I believe I am not alone in this experience.

 Candidly, I don't see a lot of hope on social media.
+The world doesn't seem to be using it to organize itself for the better.
+In fact, many of the virtue campaigns that served as a point of hope for me, have turned.

-I see mass demand of attention.
+I can't help but see a mass demand of attention.
 Serotonin farming.
-Attention farming.
+Accolade farming.
 Each cry out for external validation slightly more desperate than the last.

 I deeply believe everyone is virtuous, as they define it.